FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 where `:::freefem Th3surf = movemesh23(Th2, transfo=[Phi(1), Phi(2), Phi(3)])` and `:::freefem Th2` is the input two dimensional mesh of `:::freefem tetgtransfo`.

-The parameters of this command line are on the one hand the parameters `:::freefem label`, `:::freefem switch`, `:::freefem regionlist`, `:::freefem nboffacetcl`, `:::freefem facetcl` of keyword `:::freefem tetg` and on the other hand the parameter `:::freefem ptmerge` of keyword `:::freefem movemesh23`.
+The parameters of this command line are, on one hand, the parameters `:::freefem label`, `:::freefem switch`, `:::freefem regionlist`, `:::freefem nboffacetcl`, `:::freefem facetcl` of keyword `:::freefem tetg` and on the other hand, the parameter `:::freefem ptmerge` of keyword `:::freefem movemesh23`.

 !!!note
 	To use `:::freefem tetgtransfo`, the result's mesh of `:::freefem movemesh23` must be a closed surface and define one region only.
 Therefore, the parameter `:::freefem regionlist` is defined for one region.